 Allergen exposure assessment in animal facilities is generally based on airborne allergen sampling of the work environment, or in the breathing zone of individual workers performing specific tasks.
-The sampling protocol most industrial hygienists follow involves 25mm IOM samplers or 37mm cassettes (Figure 1), attached to a calibrated portable sampling pump, running at 2 liters/minute.
-The sampling duration is dependent on the monitored task and goal, but typically ranges between 10-30 minutes.
-Room-based sampling may also be performed.
-Sampling media used in the sampling cassettes are usually glass fiber (GFA), polytetrafluoroethylene (PTFE), or mixed cellulose ester (MCE) filter membranes.
-Please note that the sampling method may vary based on a specific situation and question.
-Once sampling is completed, the samplers are capped, packed in individual bags to protect from cross-contamination and condensation, and then shipped on ice to the analytical lab.
-If samples are not analyzed within 2 days, samples should be stored frozen.
-In the laboratory, all air filter samples are extracted in PBS-T buffer (pH 7.4) for 2 hours at room temperature, and centrifuged.
+The sampling protocol most industrial hygienists follow involves using 25mm IOM samplers or 37mm cassettes (Figure 1) attached to a calibrated portable sampling pump, running at 2 Liters/minute.
+The sampling duration is dependent on the monitored task and goal, but typically ranges between 10 - 30 minutes.
+Personal sampling may be performed for a longer duration to determine a time-weighted average exposure.
+In this instance a minimum volume of 100 liters of air is collected, but may last an entire work shift.
+Area sampling may also be performed at higher flow rates to achieve a recommended target sample volume of 1,000 liters.
+Sampling media used in the sampling cassettes are usually glass fiber (GFA), polytetrafluoroethylene (PTFE), polyvinyl chloride (PVC), or mixed cellulose ester (MCE).
+Sampling pumps may need to be calibrated using a specific membrane material and pore size.
+Also, the sampling method may vary based on a specific situation and question.

+Once sampling is completed, the cassettes are capped, packed in individual bags to protect from cross-contamination and condensation, and then shipped on ice to the analytical lab.
+If samples are not shipped within two days, samples should be stored frozen.
+In the laboratory, all air filter samples are extracted in PBS-T buffer (pH 7.4) for 2 hours at room temperature.
 The resulting extract is then used for allergen analysis using immunoassay methods.
 Sampling of settled dust, or surface wipe sampling may also be useful in specific situations.
 However, current OEL targets are based on airborne exposures.